MicrosoftDocs/win32/desktop-src/CIMWin32Prov/rename-method-in-class-cim-directory.md

 ---
-Description: 'Renames the logical file (or directory) specified in the object path.
-Renaming is not supported if the destination is on another drive or overwriting an existing logical file is required.'
+Description: Renames the logical file (or directory) specified in the object path.
+Renaming is not supported if the destination is on another drive or overwriting an existing logical file is required.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '728737a7-7cb8-4237-be03-16c4dac530b2'
+ms.assetid: 728737a7-7cb8-4237-be03-16c4dac530b2
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Rename method of the CIM\_Directory class'
+title: Rename method of the CIM\_Directory class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Rename method of the CIM\_Directory class